A Review of the Macrofactor Macro-Tracking App (in 2025)

 - The food logging workflow is quick and easy compared to other apps.
 Macrofactor has a barcode and nutrition label scanner.
 Logging food takes fewer clicks, and the app remembers the foods you commonly eat at each meal.
 Once you’ve been using it for a few days, it gets much easier to keep going.

 - It has an AI tool that lets you describe what you’re eating.
 It will take a guess at how large the serving sizes are and what ingredients are included, then estimate the macros and calories.
 AI isn’t perfect, and it will often make mistakes, but those mistakes are easy to notice and quick to fix.
 It’s a nice feature for logging the occasional restaurant meal.
+It’s also been getting quite a bit better lately, what with the new advances in LLM technology.

 - Macrofactor lets you track your body measurements and progress photos along with your calories.
 This makes it a handy app for tracking every aspect of your progress.
 It’s a nice feature to have if you want it.